Table of Contents

 There are some safety considerations if you do decide to co-bed your twins.

 A hungry baby can mistake their teeny bed partner’s nose for a nipple and latch on, causing suffocation.
 But as long as you keep them well apart, then it should prevent any unfortunate nose sucking.

-Try placing a rolled up natural fibre blanket between your twins, this will keep them separate and prevent the dangers of nose sucking, overheating, rolling onto each other, or accidently hitting each other with their startle reflex if they are not swaddled.
+Try placing a rolled-up natural fibre blanket between your twins, this will keep them separate and prevent the dangers of nose sucking, overheating, rolling onto each other, or accidentally hitting each other with their startle reflex if they are not swaddled.

 If space is not a consideration, then you might choose to sleep your twins in separate beds from the very start.
-This decision has its benefits, as they do not disturb each other as much, and they learn to settle without a reliance on their sibling.
+This decision has its benefits, as they do not disturb each other as much, and they learn to settle without relying on their sibling.